byjg/php-imageutil/docs/examples.md

 # Examples

-## Flip an image
+## Flip an Image

-Mirrors the given image in the desired way.i
+This example mirrors the given image in the desired way.

 ```php
 <?php